peterdoherty01/jennifer_doherty/content/blog/opinion-runaway-europe/index.md

 ---
-title: Opinion: The Case for Running Away to Europe
+title: Opinion - The Case for Running Away to Europe
 date: '2016-12-29T09:00:00.284Z'
 ---